opcwebm/fbpp/README.md

 4) Then it lacks to integrate few lines to integrate my solution inside the target: theform.php Including the class, the filtering system within Post process piece of code,the lines  coming with the input hidden FBPP_ and the snippet zone handled with ajax.

-Don't miss the necessary librarys for the project (not included on my project here) ,Jquery, Bootstrap, JQuery Validation.
+Don't miss the necessary libraries for the project (not included on my project here) ,Jquery, Bootstrap, JQuery Validation.
 So at the end, it remains your JS validation rules based on validation lib documentation.
 Enjoy!